minbrowser/min/README.md

 * Information from [DuckDuckGo](https://duckduckgo.com) in the search bar.
 * Built-in ad and tracker blocking
 * Fuzzy search
-* Full-text search for bookmarks
+* Full-text search for visited pages
 * Reading list
 * Tabs improvements (tabs open to the right, and fade out when inactive).
+* Dark theme

 More information, and prebuilt binaries are available [here](https://minbrowser.github.io/min/).